gabetucker2/gostack/README.md

 <h4 name = "REPLACE">REPLACE</h4>

- This is an enum intended to make it easy to flexibly decide what to update.
+ This is an enum intended to make it easy to flexibly decide what part of an object to update.
+For instance, you could replace a card with a card, replace a card's value with a value, etc, so you are not just limited to replacing cards.

  > ***REPLACE***
  >> *_REPLACE_NotationSample*